-One of the top birding areas in the state, with more than 370 species of resident and migratory birds.
+One of the top birding areas in the state, Barr Lake is home to more than 370 species of resident and migratory birds.
 A pair of bald eagles has taken residence at the park, and visitors can watch them building their nest and raising their young.
 Several species of waterfowl and shorebirds use the lake as a stopover during spring and fall migration.
 In the summer, white pelicans, cormorant and egrets join the pairs of nesting great blue herons.

 Barr Lake is also the headquarters of the Rocky Mountain Bird Observatory, which aims to conserve birds and their habitats through science, education and stewardship, and operates a birding station at the park.

 With 212 species recorded, Chatfield is a primary birding spot.
 Nesting least flycatcher and American redstart are spotted here more regularly than at any other location in Colorado.
 Ferruginous and Swainson’s hawks, golden eagles and prairie falcons visit in the summer, rough-legged hawks in the winter.

 Castlewood is home to one of the largest turkey vulture populations in the state during the summer.
 In the winter the vultures prefer to spend their time in warmer climates, such as Mexico and Central America.
 From the spring through the fall, bluebirds call the park home.
 Canyon wrens can also be spotted throughout the park.

 Both parks host a variety of migratory and resident birds, but catching glimpses of three rare species—bald eagles, American peregrine falcons and white pelicans—is a real treat.
 Many of these species can be spotted all year round, but migratory waterfowl will only be present for certain seasons throughout the year.

 Birders travel from throughout the region to visit because of the abundance and diversity of bird species located at Jackson Lake.
 This park is home to an abundance of birds—from ferruginous and rough-legged hawks in the winter to Swainson’s hawks in the summer.
-Long-billed curlews, whooping cranes and northern harriers are occasionally seen, along with the ducks visit the lake during migration.
+Long-billed curlews, whooping cranes and northern harriers are occasionally seen, along with the ducks visiting the lake during migration.